How to Renew Residency in Mexico

 • Valid passport: You will need your passport as part of the application process.

 • Letter: This is a letter requesting a renewal of your temporary residency.
-This letter can be completed and generated on INM’s website.
+This letter can be completed and generated on INM’s website (in the requirements section).

-• Photos: Photos for temporary residency cards are taken on-site at INM offices.
+• Biometrics: Photos and fingerprints for residency cards are taken on-site at INM offices.

 • Payment: Applicable payment fees are paid on-site at INM offices.